runozo/flask-socketio-video-stream/README.md

 It's an attempt to capture a videostream with getUserMedia(), send it to server using websockets, then play it in a <video> control.

-It works, but the framerate is very low.
+It barely works, but the framerate is very low.

 Try it with:
 ```